selwynpolit/d9book/book/caching.md

  $settings['cache']['bins']['discovery'] = 'cache.backend.apcu';
  ```

-::: warning
+::: tip warning
 Proceed with caution with the above as it seems that APCu may only be suitable for single-server setups.
 TODO: I couldn't find any references to using APCu with multi-server setups, so I'm not sure if that is a safe configuration.
 :::

 **Pantheon and Redis or APCu**